Recently I learnt about the existance of HUGO, a general-purpose website framework that will help you build static websites.

 What do I need to have my HUGO Website?

-• You can buy one in many providers: Cloudflare, Porkbun, GoDaddy, NameCheap… (you can always migrate it later on)
+• (Optional): You can buy a domain from various providers such as Cloudflare, Porkbun, GoDaddy, NameCheap, etc. Remember, you can always migrate it later on.

 Simply download the latest version from their repository: